Christmas Fruit Cake Truffles (New & Improved!)

 The How To

-Over a low heat, melt the cacao butter.
+- Melt the cacao butter in a double boiler.
 Once melted, gradually add in the remaining ingredients and whisk until fully combined.
 Roll the truffles through the chocolate mixture (I spear the truffles with a toothpick and dip them into the chocolate, spooning extra over the top) and place on a plate or tray lined with baking paper.
 Freeze until chocolate is set.